 It’s not a myth!
 If you buy property in Spain you can get a Spanish residency permit (this is the correct bureacratic terminology for Spain’s golden visa), which allows you to live in Europe.
 The only challenge is the paperwork, and you must invest at least 500,000€.
-Keep reading for the details . . .
+Keep reading to learn the details.

 In 2013 Spain passed a law that gives residency permits to non-EU citizens in exchange for a property investment of 500,000€ or more.
-The idea is to attract foreign investment and create jobs.
+They instigated the program to attract foreign investment and create jobs.
 This will stimulate the economy and reduce public debt.

 Q: Can I apply for Spain’s Golden Visa with more than one property if each property is less than 500,000€?

 A: Yes.
 You can use more than one property to qualify for Spain’s Golden Visa as long as the amount invested is equal to or greater than 500,000€.
 However, we have found that purchasing a one property generally helps you optimize your Golden Visa property purchase.

 Q: Is there a certain period in which the purchases must take place?
 Suppose I buy one property now and another, say, a year later?

 A: Currently there are no requirements on the timing of your purchases.
 The only potential problem would be if the Spanish Government modified the law.
 Please note that this type of thing has been known to occur.
 Spanish laws do respond to external factors.
 For example, the law that created Spain’s Golden Visa was established in 2013.
 At that time there was a deep economic crisis, caused by the collapse of Spain’s housing bubble.
 There was a large inventory of unsold properties that were seized, or slated to be seized, by Spanish banks.
 These weighed heavily on public and private debt.
 Since domestic housing demand was virtually non-existent, the country did everything it could do encourage foreign investment.